Tags: Alternate Universe, Dark, Romance, Tragedy

 With a gasp of exhaustion, Luna collapsed on the floor next to Trixie.
-Her wound had stopped bleeding, she had given everything she dared, and the magic had been draining on her.
+Her wound had stopped bleeding.
+She had given everything she dared, and the magic had been draining on her.
 Barely able to sit up, Luna simply lay there, watching Trixie.

 The light of the sun filtered through the window and lit up the desk where Luna was standing, flipping through papers and letters.
 This was around the time she would normally get some rest, but despite being drained and having stayed up all night watching over Trixie, she couldn't find rest.

-Luna had gathered everything she could find in the house, all the letters and papers Trixie had collected since moving in with Twilight.
+Luna had gathered everything she could find in the house; all the letters and papers Trixie had collected since moving in with Twilight.
 She had also done a little research in the archives of Canterlot before coming here.
-Luna thought she had found some patterns but she wasn't sure yet what they meant.
+Luna thought she had found some patterns, but she wasn't sure yet what they meant.

 She looked up and turned her head as Trixie stirred a little.
-Pausing in her work, the princess walked over to the blue unicorn and knelt down to examine her.
-The color had almost returned to Trixie's coat and her breathing was normal.
+Pausing in her work, the princess walked over to the unicorn and knelt down to examine her.
+The color had almost returned to Trixie's coat, and her breathing was normal.
 The wound in her neck looked bad, but seemed to cause no trouble.
 Luna wondered if she would make a full recovery, or suffer permanent scars.

 “How are you feeling?”
 Luna asked quietly.

 Trixie looked at her and the room around them for a time as if trying to remember.
 “What … happened?
-I remember …" She paused, clearly unsure of something.
+I remember—” She paused, clearly unsure of something.
 Luna sat down, deciding to give the unicorn as much time as she needed.
 Trixie furrowed her brow, thinking.
-“I … sent you a letter.
+“I sent you a letter.
 Did … did you get it?”

 Luna nodded.
 “I did, a few days ago.”

 Trixie stared at her, then looked down.
 “A few … days?
-I … remember little after that.”
+I remember little after that.”

 Trixie sighed and lay her head on her hooves.
 “I feel … strange.
 Empty.”

 Luna nodded and stood up.
 “You seem to be recovering well enough.
-Just try to rest and I'm sure you'll be fine.”
+Just try to rest, and I'm sure you'll be fine.”

 Trixie lay quietly as Luna returned to the desk.
 “What about Twilight?” she asked after a while.

 Luna glanced over her shoulder.
-“I'm not sure … I found this in the attic, it may be a clue.”
+“I'm not sure.
+I found this in the attic.
+It may be a clue.”
 Luna held up the piece of paper Trixie had previously restored, while she searched through the other papers on the desk.

 Trixie's eyes were tearing up, her face twisted in exertion.
 “My magic!
 I can't … I have no magic!”

 Luna sank a little and placed a wing comfortingly over Trixie.
 The thought of a unicorn losing her magic was a painful one.
-“I … I'm sorry, Trixie.
+“I'm sorry, Trixie.
 I know it may not mean much coming from me, but I mean it!”

 Luna glanced at Trixie who just nodded silently, still looking at the paper from the attic which, after having read it, she was trying to levitate off the floor to no effect.

-“I don't know what the significance of all this is, but that's what I have been able to find."
+“I don't know what the significance of all this is, but that's what I have been able to find,” Luna concluded.

 Trixie looked up.
-"Oh?
-I bet that's where they're staying then.”
+“I bet that's where they're staying then.”